Intercol 2017: Garcia and Yohannes screamers silence Naps, as Shiva Boys win South title

-Shiva Boys Hindu College won their first South Zone Coca Cola Intercol title this evening as they downed rivals, Naparima College, 2-0 at the Mannie Ramjohn Stadium in Marabella.
+Shiva Boys Hindu College won their first South Zone Coca Cola Intercol title of the Premier Division era this evening as they downed rivals, Naparima College, 2-0 at the Mannie Ramjohn Stadium in Marabella.

 Captain and midfield playmaker Judah Garcia led from example as he put the “Penal Princes” ahead with a sweet left footed strike in the second half, after a marauding run through the “Naps” midfield.